-- A significant portion of NWT’s demand for diesel fuel is for power generation.
-Diesel-based power plants accounted for 55% of NWT’s total installed power capacity in 2018.
+- A significant portion of NWT’s demand for diesel fuel is for space heating and power generation.
+Diesel-based power plants accounted for 55% of NWT’s total installed power capacity in 2019.

 - NWT’s sparse population and limited transportation infrastructure limits the supply and increases the cost of heating and transportation fuels.
 The territorial government’s Fuel Services Department oversees the purchase, transport, distribution, and storage of fuels for 16 communities not served by private companies and for 20 communities on behalf of the NTPC.

-- The only consuming sector for natural gas in NWT was the industrial sector at 3.3 MMcf/d.
+- The only consuming sector for natural gas in NWT was the industrial sector.

-- In 2017, annual electricity consumption per capita in NWT was 7.4 megawatt hours (MW.h).
-NWT ranked second last for per capita electricity consumption and consumed 49% less than the national average.
+- In 2019, annual electricity consumption per capita in NWT was 6.8 megawatt-hours (MWh).
+NWT ranked second last for per capita electricity consumption and consumed 55% less than the national average.

-- NWT’s largest consuming sector for electricity in 2017 was commercial at 0.21 TW.h.
-The residential and industrial sectors consumed 0.12 TW.h and 0.01 TW.h, respectively.
-NWT’s electricity demand has increased 7% since 2005.
+- NWT’s largest consuming sector for electricity in 2019 was commercial at 0.19 TWh.
+The residential and industrial sectors consumed 0.11 TWh and 0.01 TWh, respectively.

-- Because of its low population density and expensive generation costs, NWT has among the highest electricity rates in the country reaching approximately 30 cents per .h, although rates vary across communities and utility company.
+- As a result of its low population density and expensive generation costs, NWT has among the highest electricity rates in the country, reaching over 30 cents per kWh, although rates vary across communities and utility companies.

-- NWT’s emissions per capita are the highest in the northern territories at 28.1 tonnes CO2e – 43 % above the Canadian average of 19.6 tonnes per capita.
+- NWT’s emissions per capita are the highest in the northern territories at 30.9 tonnes CO2e per capita – 75% above the Canadian average of 17.7 tonnes per capita.

-- The largest emitting sectors in NWT are transportation at 57% of emissions, industries and manufacturing at 25%, buildings (residential and service industry) at 11%, and electricity at 5% (Figure 8).
+- The largest emitting sectors in NWT are transportation at 46% of emissions, buildings (residential and service industry) at 22%, and industries and manufacturing (excluding construction) at 20% (Figure 7).

-- In 2017, NWT’s power sector emitted 0.1 MT CO2e emissions, which represents about 0.1% of Canadian emissions from power generation.
+- In 2020, NWT’s power sector emitted 62 000 tonnes of CO2e, which represents about 0.1% of Canadian emissions from power generation.

 - NTPC developed residual heat recovery systems in its diesel power plants in Fort Liard and Fort McPherson, reducing demand for heating oil in these communities and reducing GHG emissions.
 In Fort McPherson, the system avoided the consumption of over 1.6 million litres of diesel fuel, and over 4 500 tonnes of GHG emissions over the past decade.